facelessuser/coloraide/docs/src/markdown/gamut.md

 gamut of a targeted color space.
 As the exact point at which the color will be in gamut is unknown, the chroma is reduced using bisection.
 The color is compared periodically to the the clipped version of the current iteration to see if the ∆E distance between them is below the "just noticeable difference" (JND) defined for the color space.
 If the color is close enough to the clipped version, the clipped version is returned.
+Because MINDE is used in conjunction with chroma reduction, a closer color can be found while reducing the chroma preventing too much chroma reduction in some cases which is particularly useful for some color spaces that have undesirable geometry in certain regions, such as CIELCh.

 Preserving lightness in this way is useful when creating tones or mixing and interpolating colors, but desiring to preserve their lightness for contrast.
 It also does a fairly accurate job at approaching the gamut surface.
 If the JND